zethra/rush/README.md

 It's only in the initial stages but will be more fleshed out as time goes on.

+While much of the process submodule is exposed for now eventually the only method that will be able to be called is rush::process::execute::interpret
+As this will handle all the logic and everything else required with executing commands and can be used to execute quite complex commands within a rust program without having to worry about how to implement it.

 ###Requirements for Rusty

 - Rust Nightly